ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

     === "Manual Upload via AP"

         !!!
 Info "Heads up!"
-            This option is only possible if you haven't previously flashed or configured your TX Module with your Home WiFi SSID and Password or it's unable to connect to said WiFi Network because the router is Off or unreachable.
+            This option is only possible if you haven't previously flashed or configured your TX Module with your Home WiFi SSID and Password or if it's unable to connect to said WiFi Network because the router is Off or unreachable.

         1. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
             ![Configurator Release]{ align=right }

-            - Make sure Official Releases is active from the horizontal tab.
+            - Make sure `Official Releases` is active from the horizontal tab.
-            - Make sure you have selected the Released version you want to flash into your TX module.
+            - Ensure you select the Released version you want to flash into your TX module.

             <br clear="right" />